 - For that matter, so do The Untouchables on the opposite side of the law.

-- Red Dead Redemption gives it the generic title of pump-action shotgun.
-Another rare appearance by the civilian version given that the Trenchgun was not even developed yet.
+- Red Dead Redemption gives it the generic title of "pump-action shotgun".
+Another rare appearance by the civilian version, given that the Trenchgun was not even developed yet.

 - Gunslinger Girl has this as Triela's shotgun of choice, complete with the bayonet.

 - Killing Floor adds one in its Halloween 2012 update.
 Unlike every other shotgun in the game, this one is mean for the Firebug perk, and as such sets what you shoot with it on fire.
 It's available in the sequel as well, still loading Dragon's Breath shells as a cross-perk weapon for both the Firebug and Support classes.

 - This is the eponymous Desert Punk's most used weapon, which was a gift from his father.
 Besides regular shot he also has special ammunition he uses such as smoke, flash, and explosive shells.